Baccoding/M-nniskocentrerad-design/README.md

-A simple website coded from scratch with VSCode in a course at university
+A simple website coded from scratch with VSCode in a group in a course at university